Minnesota Attorney General

-The attorney general of Minnesota is a constitutional officer in the executive branch of the U.S. State of Minnesota.
+The attorney general of Minnesota is a constitutional officer in the executive branch of the U.S. state of Minnesota.
 Thirty individuals have held the office of Attorney General since statehood.
-The incumbent is Keith Ellison, a DFLer.
+The incumbent is Keith Ellison, a Democratic-Farmer-Labor Party member.

 Election and term of office

 The attorney general is elected by the people on Election Day in November, and takes office on the first Monday of the next January.
 There is no limit to the number of terms an attorney general may hold.
 To be elected attorney general, a person must be qualified voter, permanently resident in the state of Minnesota at least 30 days prior to the election, and at least 21 years of age.

-In the event of a vacancy in the office of the attorney general, the Governor may appoint a successor to serve the balance of the term.
+In the event of a vacancy in the office of the attorney general, the governor may appoint a successor to serve the balance of the term.
 The attorney general may also be recalled by the voters or removed from office through an impeachment trial.